 Virginia Tech will immediately notify the campus community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring on the campus.
-In accordance with the Higher Education Act of 1965 as amended and Section 23.1-803 of the Code of Virginia, the university has implemented a comprehensive communications system, "VT Alerts," to provide prompt warning notifications and alerts of immediate threats to the health and safety of members of the campus community using a variety of methods.
+In accordance with the Higher Education Act of 1965 as amended and Section 23.1-803of the Code of Virginia, the university has implemented a comprehensive communications system, "VT Alerts," to provide prompt warning notifications and alerts of immediate threats to the health and safety of members of the campus community using a variety of methods.
 The "VT Alerts" system includes: email notices: phone, cellular phone, and text messages; classroom electronic message boards; university website notices; campus loud speakers / sirens, building fire alarm annunciators, desktop alerts and twitter feed @vtalerts.
 In the event all systems are non-functional, face-to-face communications, Sirens/PA or other channels as developed would be utilized.
-Protocols for emergency notifications are outlined in the Emergency Notification Systems Protocol document.
+Protocols for emergency notifications, are outlined in the Emergency Notification Systems Protocol document.

 Parents and members of the larger community are not eligible to sign up for all of the immediate notifications through Virginia Tech Alerts.
+However, all Hokie family members, along with members of the community, are able to subscribe to receive real-time VT Phone Alerts to stay informed about the Blacksburg campus and are encouraged to do so.
+To subscribe, text HokieFam to 226787.

-However, they are able to sign up for Desktop Alerts and the @vtalerts twitter feed and are encouraged to do so.
-Information will also be published on the university website during a campus emergency.
+Hokie family and community members are also encouraged to download the free LiveSafe mobile safety app.
+App users can access important just-in-time emergency information, connect with Virginia Tech emergency services, and navigate the Blacksburg campus quickly and safely.
+To download the app, search "LiveSafe" in your app store, or visit bit.ly/VT-LiveSafe for more information.
+Information will also be published on the University website during a campus emergency.
 The Virginia Tech Police Department is primarily responsible for confirming that there is a significant emergency or dangerous situation on campus that could cause an immediate threat to the health and safety of the members of the campus community.